Nico-Curti/rFBP/README.md

 to compile the main example.

-You can also build with the CMake file or easier with the *build.sh* file in Linux or MacOS and with *build.ps1* in Windows.
+You can also build with CMake or easier with the *build.sh* file in Linux/MacOS and *build.ps1* in Windows.

 ## Authors